 Sulfates: we have heard a lot about them and their adverse effects on the hair.
 Did you know that they occur in hard water?
 They work to strip your hair of its natural oils, and that is why dryness starts to show.
 Over continued use of hard water, you will notice that your scalp will start feeling itchy and redness and flakiness are likely to occur.

 There is iron which also causes dryness in scalps that ultimately leads to rashes and other skin conditions.
 In addition to this, it also affects the texture of your hair.
 Copper comes into the picture as a decolorizing agent such that you cannot enjoy your color-treated hair as much as you would like to.

 Silica is one of the worst minerals to have in water as it results in solid residues that are insoluble.
 It thus makes shampooing quite hard.
-Lead will give you a headache when carrying out chemical processes such as coloring your hair as it gets in the way.
+The lead will give you a headache when carrying out chemical processes such as coloring your hair as it gets in the way.
 You can think of it as a barrier.

 Together, these mineral salts work to absorb moisture, and this makes your hair feel and look dry.
 In the end, they end up breaking down the structure of your hair, and you thus end up with brittle strands.
 The weaker your hair gets, the easier it becomes for you to develop split ends and the texture of your hair ultimately changes.
 Some blonde people have been known to go orange owing to high calcium contents in the water.

 Other than all these problems, hard water also makes it hard for you to use shampoo by resulting in less lather.
 In the end, you end up using more soap than you would have and the results are still not pleasant.
 It also creates an impenetrable layer around your hair strands, and this makes it difficult for conditioners to hydrate the hair.
 If you want to make your hair look good, you have to use temperature settings that are quite high, and this increases the chances of damaging your hair.